ThomasVuNguyen/village/README.md

 # Architecture

-sign_up -> sign up a new user
+register_user -> register a user (idempotent, via Firebase token) sign_in -> validate session and update last_sign_in_at
-sign_in -> sign in as a user
-request -> send a request to an application on a computer in the village network response -> send back a response to the request
+register_device -> register a device for a user ask -> send a request to an application on a computer in the village network respond -> send back a response to the request

 # Design decision